 ‘Hi, you two,’ Steve said with a smile.
 He patted the top of Cindy’s head.
 ‘It’s okay.
 I promise.’

 The pair didn’t look up from their meal.

 With a flick of her free hand Cindy turned and marched away pulling on Steve’s arm to follow.
-Head down and palms faced up, she wiped her eyes and nose on Steve’s trousers.
+She lowered her head to face the floor.
+Hands faced up and wiped her eyes and nose on Steve’s trousers.

 In one huge lunge Cindy wrapped her arms around Steve and kissed his face then danced around on the spot.
 She stopped suddenly and grabbed Steve’s shirt and tugged hard.

 Taking the tiny wrists in his hands, Steve began to whisper.
 ‘I wish you could talk, Cindy girl.
 This is no sign I’ve ever taught you.
 What is it?’